plchen1028/breast-cancer/README.md

 # Exploratory Data Analysis
 The following variables used in this dataset include dead or alive status, survival months, and tumor size as the variables being used for the data analysis.
 A few statistics and visualizations will be used to portray the number of patients who are alive or dead, the number of survival months while on treatment, and whether or not tumor size affects the patient mortality rate.
+The data was collected from kaggle and was reported to be from the year 2017.

 In the first visualization which is a bar graph, out of the 4,025 patients being surveyed, around 600 patients have died from breast cancer even when receiving treatment.
 This gives a general consensus on what the death risk could be from having breast cancer.